natysoz/expo-images-picker/README.md

 - `width` - Manipulate image width `optional`

 - `height` - Manipulate image width `optional`

+- `majorAxis` - Manipulate image's major axis only (if width and height are not specified) `optional`

 - `compress` - compress 0.1 Super low quality 1.0 leave as is (high quality).